Hasse, Texas

 Hasse is an unincorporated community located in Comanche County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 43 in 2000.

-History

-The area in what is known as Hasse today was first settled in 1892 and was originally called Cordwood Junction.
-Its name was changed to Hasse after O.H.
-Hasse, who served as a railroad agent in Comanche.
-A post office was established at Hasse in 1900.
-The community had a population of more than 100 that same year.
-It grew to 250 in 1915 and had more than 15 businesses, which included a bank and phone service.
-Its population was 248 in 1940 and had only five businesses.
-The population plunged to 40 in 1950.
-Its population was then estimated as 43 from 1980 through 2000.

-Flatcars from the railroad shipped lumber into the community.
-A depot was built in the community due to its high demand for fuel.
-Locals raised cotton and cattle and had a cotton gin, stock pens, and a lumber yard.
-Its decline was caused by people moving to urban areas and the arrival of automobiles and highways.
-Only a few buildings remain there today.

 Geography

-Hasse is located on U.S. Route 67 and U.S. Route 377 on the Fort Worth and Rio Grande Railway, 6 mi east of Comanche in central Comanche County.
+Hasse is located on U.S. Routes 67 and 377 on the Fort Worth and Rio Grande Railway, 6 mi east of Comanche in central Comanche County.

 Education

 Hasse's local school joined the Comanche Independent School District in 1955 and continues to be served by Comanche ISD to this day.